Matthewduff52/Cave-Test/README.txt

 - The current version of Cave test is ct-212145, given the same versioning style as Minecraft version rd-132211 (ddhhmm).

 - The function is very similar to Minecraft Pre-Classic versions.
 This version includes movement controls, and breaking and placing blocks.
-Three blocks are available, selectable with the 1, 2, and 3 keys and can be placed on a 24x24x24 world map.
+Four blocks are available, selectable with the 1-4 keys and can be placed on a 32x32x24 world map.
 This latest version now includes simple shadow rendering along with independent textures for each block face.

 How To download and play Cave Test: